OlegVolchenko/bikes-rental-project/deployment.md

 ### Terraform

 This project infrastructure is managed by terraform.
-In order to deploy infrastructure run:
+Update `infra/variables.tf` with details of your project and run:

 ```shell
 terraform apply
 ```

-### Running pipelines
+### Prefect deployment

 This block explains the project pipeline and how to run and deploy them